Ordering & shipping

 It’s possible to use the Xlifter and Rhino kit together, however it has its limitations.

 The vehicle is physically raised by the spacers, but since the kit comes with longer height sensor rods, the height is still seen as normal.
-Because car suspension is raised, there is physically shorten wheel travel in the “up” direction (car body up, wheel pushed down).
+Because car suspension is raised, there is physically shortened wheel travel in the “up” direction (car body up, wheel pushed down).
 The travel in the “down” direction is longer and has to be physically limited to prevent things from breaking down – hence the limiting straps.
 So far so good.

 Now, the XLifter knows what are the maximum wheel travel distances from normal height – both in up/down directions.
 The “down” will be ok, wheels never go out of range, as they are limited by the straps.
 But in the “up” direction, Xlifter overshoot prevention algorithms will kick in too late.
-Exactly late as the spacer/rods height is.
+Exactly as late as the spacer/rods height is.
 It’s a very similar situation as the XLifter combined with rods.
-And when there’s not overheat prevention, EAS errors may occur.
+And when there’s not overshoot prevention, EAS errors may occur.
 Using the XLifter together with the Rhino kit will make the system prone to such errors. +75mm lift with XLifter will not work (already lifted by rhino), extreme drops will also hit their limits at -35mm.

 In a nutshell, you lose XLIfter’s min/max extremities because these are already provided by the Rhino kit.
 This also applies to leveling due to shortened max wheel travels by the lift kit.
 Despite that – all is okay.
 There are few people using the XLifter and spacers without any problems.